timescale/docs/about/timescaledb-editions.md

 There are two versions of TimescaleDB available:

-*   TimescaleDB with an Apache 2 licence
+*   TimescaleDB Apache 2 Edition
 *   TimescaleDB Community Edition

 The TimescaleDB Apache 2 Edition is the version of TimescaleDB that is available under the [Apache 2.0 license][apache-license].
 This is a classic open source license, meaning that it is completely unrestricted - anyone can take this code and offer it as a service.

-### TimescaleDB Apache 2 Edition
+## TimescaleDB Apache 2 Edition

 You can install TimescaleDB Apache 2 Edition on your own on-premises or cloud infrastructure and run it for free.